SlimC/voice-of-the-customer/README.md

 ## Training an entity detection model

-The Training phase is responsible for creating a customized model which detects entities related to the topic of the reviews.
+The Training phase is responsible for creating a customized model that detects entities related to the topic of the reviews.
 This model can be created by using Watson Knowledge Studio (WKS) for annotating the data (product reviews) to detect entities and their relationships.

 The WKS tool exports an Alchemy customized model that is then able to extract entities and relationships from unseen data.
-The steps to preprocess the data and create the models are detailed in the iPython notebooks entitled `Training.ipynb`under the `notebooks` folder of this repo.
+The steps to preprocess the data and create the models are detailed in the iPython notebooks entitled `Training.ipynb`under the `notebooks` directory of this repo.

 1. Getting the data
 2. Training the WKS Model
-3. Making training/testing sets
+3. Making training and testing sets
-4. Doing entity replacement on the training/testing sets
+4. Doing entity replacement on the training and testing sets
 5. Designing the NLC tree
 6. Doing the hand classification on the replaced training and testing set
 7. Training the classifiers